The prevention of money laundering and combating the financing of terrorism

 - the importance of adopting a risk-based approach

-- the importance of senior management taking responsibility for effectively managing the money laundering and terrorist financing risks faced by the casino operator’s businesses
+- the importance of senior management taking responsibility for effectively managing the money laundering, terrorist financing and proliferation financing risks faced by the casino operator’s businesses

 - the role and responsibilities of the nominated officer